 “Your concern for others gets you every time,” said the graveled voice.

 Lights burst on, illuminating the small alley.
 Plastic mannequins and recordings rolled back to starting positions.
 A few other men in police uniforms came to inspect the damages.
 Kat adjusted her own vest and spied a tinge of orange paint on her sleeve.

 Too careless with her own safety.
 She rolled her eyes with a heavy sigh.

 The man before her had Sargent stripes on his shoulders and a grateful amount of silver hair.
 In her line of work, the end accomplishment for every officer was reaching retirement age.

 “You have to focus more on your own safety.
 Unless you are just doing this so we can all start the day with free entertainment?”

-“Yeah, I know,” Kat growled with a playful smirk.
+“Yeah, I know,” Kat grumbled with a smirk.
 “I’m just doing this for the sake of a good laugh.
 I have such a big heart, so here, let me help you with yours.”
 She aimed the paintball gun at the grinning officer.

 “Hey.”
 He raised his hands in surrender.
 “Come on now.
 Is that any way to treat your superior?
-Plus, you know I’m kidding.”
+You know I was kidding.”
 He kept his sympathetic smile.
-They both knew she wouldn’t shoot him.
+And, they both knew she wouldn’t shoot him.